djangopackages/djangopackages/docs/repo_handlers.md

 This document describes the Django Packages Repo Handler API.

-Adding a new repo system like Github in Django Packages is a relatively straightforward task.
+Adding a new repo system like GitHub in Django Packages is a relatively straightforward task.
 You need to provide two things:

 1. Add a new repo handler in the apps.models.repos directory that follows the described API
 2. Add tests to check your work